 Starting in 2015, Voices for Refugees stands for and with the unspoken.
-Our aim is to raise awareness and advocate for refugee rights and all human rights around the world.
+Our aim is to raise awareness and advocate for refugee rights and human rights around the world.
 Students have the opportunity to discuss, research and take action on issues of importance where disempowered groups have been denied a voice.
-We also host annual events, our most known being Write for Rights, a 24-hour writing marathon in which we write letters to different heads of state and leaders about human rights abuses in their respective regions.
+We also host annual events, our most well known being Write for Rights and World Refugee Day.
+Finally, we aim to contact and work with various local organisations to educate ourselves further on refugee and human rights, and take direct action to support them.
 Together, we aim to connect with and give a voice to refugees and marginalised groups all across the world.

 Voices for Refugees started in 2015 as a student initiative for the Syrian Refugee Crisis.
 In solidarity with Amnesty’s own Write for Rights marathon, the students of Voices for Refugees organised the very first Write for Rights in UWCSEA.

 In 2016, Voices for Refugees successfully started a second Write for Rights.

 During the 3rd Write for Rights event, we launched our website tracker for the letters.
 We also hosted a talk with guest speaker, Loretta Dalpozzo, a journalist who had just come from the Rakhine State.

 We hosted an exhibit for World Refugee Day of that year as well as our 4th Write for Rights event which marks the first year of opening up cases to other focus groups.
 The event also ran in unison with International Human Rights Day and simultaneously with BIA, Because I Am’s event.